mcarr-and/go-gin-marshalling/docs/Grafana-Helm-Prometheus-Configmap-Dashboards.md

 Replace the dropdown value for datasource

-`"datasource": "-- Grafana --",` we are going to removed
+`"datasource": "-- Grafana --",` we are going to be removed.

 ### Original annotations datasource: